Details

 ABSOLUTLY NOT, DO NOT BRING ON BOARD FOR ANY REASON!
 The waterways in the United States are federally regulated and the federal government does not allow for the use of marijuana for any reason.
 It is a federal crime to have marijuana on board any boat.
 Do not board our boat if you have marijuana in your possession.
 You will be personally liable for any and all legal action that might occur.

-After the boat tour
+After the Boat Tour

 Hudson Eats: Upstairs from Le’District inside Brookfield Place